 Also make sure you are drinking tons of water.
 Your sodium intake is probably going to go through the roof during this time, so make sure you are flushing out all of the bad stuff with water in your system.
 Water will also make everything easier to digest, make you full longer, and will help debloat your body after we’re being wheelbarrowed out of the house.

 No matter how you are celebrating this year, take care of yourself and others around you.
 Be sure you are respecting people’s decisions during these difficult times as well as enjoying the time you have with the ones you love.
 Don’t feel guilty for indulging and letting yourself have a great time, okay?
 PROMISE?!
 Thank you. 🙂

 Let me know if you have any other ideas that I should add here.
-You can also check out my tips for Staying Healthy this Winter, too.
 I am sure you have other holiday health tips for staying healthy for the holidays, too.

 I totally need this, I’ve been dieting and exercising since may (I had a lot of weight to lose) I often struggle during holidays to keep the balance!